HMS Loch Killisport (K628): Persian Gulf deployments

 Commissioned in February 1955 she sailed for the Persian Gulf, arriving in May for patrol duties.
 Loch Killisport was sent to assist the Italian tanker MV Argea Prima which was on fire and abandoned in the Strait of Hormuz after a collision with the Dutch MV Tabian.
 Loch Killisport spent several days – along with USS Valcour – fighting the fires aboard.
 Eventually the ship was able to make Bahrain under her own power.
 The Queen's Commendation was awarded to Engineer Officer H. Ward, and to Chief Engineering Mechanic A. James.
 In August she sailed to Trincomalee to take part in CENTO "Exercise Jet 55" in the Indian Ocean, then visited Mauritius, the Seychelles, and Mombasa, before returning to the Persian Gulf.
 She was relieved by Loch Fada in January 1956, before returning to Portsmouth to refit.

 She returned to the Persian Gulf in October 1956, via the Cape of Good Hope because of the closure of the Suez Canal.
 In mid-December she assisted the American tanker Olympic Games and the British tanker Athel Monarch, which were aground off Bahrain.
 Patrols in the Persian Gulf occupied most of 1957, though she also sailed to Cochin in April for joint exercises with the Indian Navy, and to Kharg Island for exercises with the Iranian Navy in June.
 In August she transited the Suez Canal, the first Royal Navy ship to do so after it re-opened, and returned to Chatham.

 Loch Killisport returned to the Persian Gulf in February 1958, relieving Loch Fada at Muscat, Oman in April.
 In September she took part in the salvaging of the French tanker Fernand Gilabert which had collided with Liberian tanker Melika during heavy weather in the Gulf of Oman.
 After fires aboard Fernand Gilabert had been extinguished by Bulwark, the ship was towed to Karachi by Loch Killisport.
 The ship returned to Portsmouth in February 1959 to refit.

 Loch Killisport returned to the Gulf in September for patrols and exercises, including the multi-national CENTO "Exercise Jet 59" at Cochin in December, "Exercise Winged Khanga" with HMS Centaur and Royal Fleet Auxiliaries in March 1960, and squadron exercises (CASPEX 5) with Loch Lomond in May.
 She returned to Rosyth in September to refit.
-The 4-inch mounting was replaced by a new design with a fibreglass gun shield – a prototype for the design to be used for Type 21 and Type 12 frigates – and a centralised air conditioning system was also installed.